 Soothing Shower Melt Recipe

-- Combine baking soda, salt/Epsom salt, and mix well until combined.
+- In a small bowl, combine the baking soda and salt or Epsom salt, and mix well until combined.

-- Once you get this texture, add the menthol crystals and the essential oils and stir to combine.
+- Add the essential oils and powdered menthol crystals and stir to combine.

-- Quickly push mixture into silicon molds, greased muffin tins, or any other greased container.
-Press in firmly and leave at least 24 hours (48 is better) or until hardened.
+- Set aside and let sit at least 24 hours (48 is better) or until hardened.

-- When dry, remove and store in airtight container.
+- When dry, remove and store in an airtight container until ready to use.

 - Place 1-2 melts just outside of the shower stream on the floor of the shower.